 A Question of Viscosity

-Viscosity refers to the thickness of the oil, and in regard to air compressors, you’ll mostly be coming across 30 weight and 20 weight oil.
-30 weight is the thicker of the two and works better in warmer conditions, while 20 weight oil is thinner and is better suited to colder climates.
+Viscosity refers to the thickness of the oil, and in regard to air compressors, you’ll mostly be coming across 46-weight and 68 weight oil.
+68 weight is the thicker of the two and works better in warmer conditions, while 46 weight oil is thinner and is better suited to colder climates.

-30 weight oil helps to coat your engine better, while 20 weight oil increases engine efficiency.
+68 weight oil helps to coat your pump better, while 46 weight oil increases engine efficiency.
 However, each of these comparisons are relatively minor and either oil type can work effectively for your air compressor in a variety of conditions and climates.

 How Often Should You Replace the Oil?

 The first step in answering this question is checking your compressor’s owner’s manual, as every model is different and may require more regular oil top-ups than others.
 However, you should be aiming to replace your air compressor’s oil at least once a year at a minimum.
-Compressors don’t have to have their oil replaced as often as cars and other vehicles, but it’s still recommended to check the oil levels every three months or so.
+Compressors don’t have to have their oil replaced as often as cars and other vehicles, but checking the oil levels every three months or so is still recommended.

-It should also be noted that reciprocating air compressors require oil changes more frequently than rotary screw air compressors.
+It should also be noted that reciprocating compressors require oil changes more frequently than rotary screw compressors.
 This is due to the latter incorporating oil recycling technology.

 Vehicle Mounted Air Compressors from Mobile Energy Australia

-At Mobile Energy Australia, we sell a range of high-quality vehicle-mounted air compressors to be used for professional jobs around the country.
-Our friendly team will happily answer any questions you have regarding what type of oil to use for your air compressor but remember to always check the owner’s manual for comprehensive information.
+At Mobile Energy Australia, we sell a range of high-quality vehicle-mounted air compressors.
+To be used for professional jobs around the country.
+Our friendly team will happily answer any questions you have regarding what type of oil to use for your compressor but remember always to check the owner’s manual for comprehensive information.
 To get in touch, call (07) 3273 6803 today!